acmarley-erg/soco_resilience/README.md

 ### Data

 Some of the data used in this analysis is not available to the public or is too large to host on GitHub, so the `data/` folder referred to in the script is not in this repository.
 Below is a list of the data used in this analysis and the initial locations the data was saved to in the `data/` folder.
+To recreate `data/`, save the data in the download location file path listed below.
+If data sources are not linked please reach out to the entity listed to access the data.

 | Data Type  | Data Name | Data Source | Download Location |
 | ------------- | ------------- | ------------- | ------------- |